biolab/orange3/doc/widgets/data/editdomain.md

 Example
 -------

 Below we demonstrate how to simply edit the existing domain.
-We simplified the *lenses.tab* data set, where we edited the *perscription* attribute.
-Where in the original we had the two values *myope* and *hypermetrope* we changed it into *nearsightedness* and *farsightedness* instead.
+We selected *lenses.tab* data set and edited the *perscription* attribute.
+Where in the original we had the values *myope* and *hypermetrope* we changed it into *nearsightedness* and *farsightedness* instead.
 For easier comparison we feed both the original and edited data into the **Data Table** widget.